liagason/Standard-Keylogger/README.md

-# Standard Keylogger
+# About Standard Keylogger
-A bare bones keylogger for Microsoft Windows XP/Vista/7/8/10
+A plain simple keylogger for Microsoft Windows XP/Vista/7/8/10

-# Get started
+# How to run
-Complile stdklg.au3
+1. Complile stdklg.au3

-Run the .exe file
+2. Run the .exe file

-A .log file will be created in the same directory
+3. A .log file will be created in the same directory